-The DDXi-2051 supports the l^2C fast mode (400 kb/sec) protocol.
+The DDXi-2161 and DDXi-2101 (DDXi-21x1) support the I2C fast mode protocol (400 kb/sec).
 This protocol defines any device that sends data on to the bus as a transmitter and any device that reads the data as a receiver.
 The device that controls the data transfer is known as the master and the other as the slave.
 The master always starts the transfer and provides the serial clock for synchronization.
-The DDXi-2051 is always a slave device in all of its communications.
+The DDXi-21x1 is always a slave device in all of its communications.